-All recipients should keep and maintain the most recent, approved version of 2019 TRGP application, which will contain the approved costs for this award.
+All recipients should keep and maintain the most recent, approved version of 2020 TRGP application, which will contain the approved costs for this award.
 Refer to your FCM for the list of approved allowable costs.
-As long as funds are spent during the award period on the approved salaries and benefits (as applicable), equipment, technology, training, or other costs that were documented in your application's budget summary and were approved through the issuance of the FCM, this award condition will be satisfied.
+As long as funds are spent during the award period on the approved salaries and benefits that were documented in your application's budget summary and were approved through the issuance of the FCM, this award condition will be satisfied.
 The award number should be indicated on all budgetary documentation including purchase orders, receipts, and other documentation.
-All recipients should keep and maintain the most recent, approved version of their 2019 TRGP application for future reference.
+All recipients should keep and maintain the most recent, approved version of their 2020 TRGP application for future reference.